 All financial members are sent or emailed a Course Booklet twice a year listing all courses with an enrolment form enclosed.
-To become a financial member please visit the Membership page on this website.
+To become a financial member please visit the Join NU3A page on this website.

 Either Internet (EFT) or over the counter payment into our Newcastle Permanent account are our preferred methods of receipt of your membership or excursion monies.
 Payment by personal cheque is also acceptable.
 We now regard the receipt of cash adds both extra responsibility and a risk to your volunteer helpers both at the place of enrolment and when taking monies to the bank.

-Currently it costs $50 per year.
+To join and to participate will the annual fee will be $60 (from Semester 1, 2019).
 This entitles you to attend as many courses as you choose.
 Occasionally there will be an additional cost, for example to cover the cost of an excursion or special materials as in an art class.
 These costs will be spelt out very clearly in your course booklet.
-Joining mid-year (from 1st July) for Semester 2, will cost $30.

 We are committed to giving all enrolled members equity of access to their selected course.
 However, due to limited capacity, because of restricted course numbers, venue limitations or where a popular course is oversubscribed, a ballot may need to be conducted.

 Courses last from one session to about 16 sessions per semester (half-year).
 Each session generally lasts 1 ½ hours and classes are usually held once a week.
 Most courses are held during the day on week days.